-Take note of the two examples below to see how Microsoft leverages website personalization to drive results on social.
+Take note of the two examples above to see how Microsoft leverages website personalization to drive results on social.
 The first is the standard page a visitor sees upon navigating to the website.
 The second is a personalization example based on a user reaching the page through a tweet.

-3. Location-Based Personalization
+Use Location-Based Personalization

 MarketingSherpa reported that companies increased their click-through rate by over 11% when they switched from sending email blasts, to personalizing send-times based on time zones and past opening behaviors.
 If consumers are taking the extra step to click through an email, marketers should reward them by taking the extra step to personalize the landing page to which they are directed.
 The messaging should tailor to the time zone and geographical location of the recipient.

-4. Personalized Product Recommendation
+Provide Personalized Product Recommendation